danzure/azurerm-templates/azure-sandbox/README.md

 # Azure Virtual Desktop Terraform Configuration

-This repository contains Terraform configuration for deploying an `Azure Sandbox` based on the architecture from: <a href ="https://learn.microsoft.com/en-us/azure/architecture/guide/azure-sandbox/azure-sandbox">Azure Architecture Centre</a> on Microsoft Learn.
-Azure Sandbox contains a collection of indipendant resources for configuring common services within Azure all on a single subscription.
-The resources deployed as part of this repoisitory will be named dynamiclly using the following name convention: `resourcetype-environment-application-location-instance` based on values listed in the `varibles.tf` file.
+This repository contains Terraform configuration for deploying an `Azure Sandbox` based on the architecture from the: <a href ="https://learn.microsoft.com/en-us/azure/architecture/guide/azure-sandbox/azure-sandbox">Azure Architecture Centre</a>.
+Azure Sandbox contains a collection of indipendant resources for configuring common services all contained within a single Azure subscription.
+Where possible, any resources deployed as part of this configuration will be named dynamiclly using the following name convention: `resourcetype-environment-application-location-instance` based on some of the values within the `varibles.tf` file.

 ## Repository Structure